IamSahil77/Login-page/README.md

 ## Usage

-- **Username:** Enter your username or email address in this field.
+- **Username:** Enter your username or in this field.
 - **Password:** Enter your password in this field.
 You can toggle the visibility of the password by clicking on the eye icon.
-- **Login Button:** Click on this button to initiate the login process.
+- **Submit Button:** Click on this button to initiate the login process.
 The button has a hover effect that enhances the user experience.

 Please note that this login page does not have any backend functionality.
 It is meant to demonstrate the frontend design and provide a starting point for integrating with backend systems.